 Nominations may be submitted by any Coast Guard member or civilian employee in the form of a memorandum, not to exceed two pages.
 Each nomination must be typed using Times New Roman (12 point) font with one inch margins, and be accompanied by a brief 100 word biography and a professional head and shoulders photograph.
 Electronic nominations and photographs are encouraged.
 A same page or new page endorsement from the recommended members chain of command must be included.
 Nominations must be forwarded to Commandant (CG-12C) via the chain of command.
 If a commanding officer is nominated, the next level command shall endorse the nomination.
-All recommendations are due by 25 November 2012.
+All recommendations are due by TBD.
 HQs offices not within DCMS or DCO chain of command should forward nominations directly to Commandant (CG-12C).

 See an example nomination HERE!